Integrating with ServiceNow

 -

-Navigate to System Definition > Tables & Columns. (this is the same menu item in the image above)
+Go to System Definition > Tables & Columns.

 -